artemis-yl/artemis-yl.github.io/_posts/2017-04-07-HeatSinks.md

 | Config.
 3 |  80.09 °C  |   (5,6)    |   68.8 °C  |    (7,7)   |

-**The follwing images shows the recorded data from lab 1.** The yellow squares show where the blocks were placed.
-As seen below, all perimeter nodes were recorded, as well were the center nodes and others of interest.
+**The follwing images shows the recorded data from lab 1:**

 | Lab 1 Config 1 | Lab 1 Config 2 |
 |:--------------:|:--------------:|
 |![img](/images/projects/heatsink/lab1_config1_nodal.PNG " "){:width="400"}| ![img](/images/projects/heatsink/lab1_config3_nodal.PNG " "){:width="400"}|

+The yellow squares show where the blocks were placed.
+As seen below, all perimeter nodes were recorded, as well were the center nodes and others of interest.

 | Configuration 1 Comparison: Experimental vs MatLab |            |
 |:--------------------------------------------------:|:----------:|
 |![img](/images/projects/heatsink/nodetemps.PNG " "){:width="400"}| MatLab had significant difference<br>for config three, but only for <br>what it calculated was the<br>highest temperature and its location. <br> <br>The error most likely is the<br>convention values or how they<br>were applied in the equations.<br> <br>In Matlab, the hottest node was<br>exposed in the air and situated in <br>the center of 3 heating blocks.<br>However, the lab results show the<br>hottest node was under a block.|

+In addition, errors can be attributed to the fact several assumptions were taken while conducting the analytical technique like 2D heat transfer, constant thermal properties and convection heat transfer.

+Also, heat block of different resistance is used and the inconsistencies in measuring the temperature affects our maximum temperature in configuration 3 and its location in the second lab session, hence the variation between the two lab sessions.

 ### Lab 2 Experimental Results <a name="3b"></a>